 - 9A.
-(1) (a) The head of an administrative region defined in section 1 of the Magistrates' Courts Act, 1944 (Act No. 32 of 1944), or the magistrate at the head of a regional division established for the purposes of adjudicating civil disputes in terms of section 2 of the Magistrates' Courts Act, 1944, must, subject to subsection (2), designate in writing any magistrate [or], additional magistrate or magistrate of a regional division established for the purposes of adjudicating civil disputes, as the case may be, as a presiding officer of the Magistrate's Court designated by the Minister in terms of section 1 of this Act. - (b) A presiding officer must perform all the functions and duties and exercise the powers assigned to or conferred on him or her under this Act or any other law. - (2) Only a magistrate [or], additional magistrate or magistrate of a regional division established for the purposes of adjudicating civil disputes, 20 who has completed a training course- - (a) before the date of commencement of this section; or - (b) [as contemplated] referred to in subsection (5), and whose name has been included on the list contemplated in subsection (4)(a), may be designated in terms of subsection (1). - (3) The heads of administrative regions or magistrates at the head of regional divisions established for the purposes of adjudicating civil disputes, must- - (a) take all reasonable steps within available resources, to designate at least one presiding officer for each magistrate's court within his or her 30 area of jurisdiction which has been designated by the Minister in terms of section 1; and - (b) without delay, inform the [Director-General: Justice and Constitutional Development] Magistrates Commission of any magistrate [or], additional magistrate or magistrate of a regional division established 35 for the purposes of adjudicating civil disputes, who has completed a training course [as contemplated in subsections (5) and (6)] referred to in subsection (5) or who has been designated in terms of subsection - (4) The [Director-General: Justice and Constitutional Development] 40 Magistrates Commission must compile and keep a list of every magistrate [or], additional magistrate or magistrate of a regional division established for the purposes of adjudicating civil disputes, who has- - (a) completed a training course [as contemplated in subsections (5) and (6)] referred to in subsection (5); or - (b) been designated as a presiding officer of a magistrate's court contemplated in subsection (1). - (5) The [Chief Justice must, in consultation with the Judicial Service Commission and the Magistrates Commission, develop the content of training courses] South African Judicial Education Institute established in 50 terms of section 3 of the South African Judicial Education Institute Act, 2008 (Act No. 14 of 2008), must develop and implement training courses for presiding officers with the view to building a dedicated and experienced pool of trained and specialised presiding officers for purposes of presiding in court proceedings as contemplated in this Act. - [(6) The Chief Justice must, in consultation with the Judicial Service Commission, the Magistrates Commission and the Minister, implement the training courses contemplated in subsection (5).
+(1) (a) The head of an administrative region defined in section 1 of 10 the Magistrates' Courts Act, 1944 (Act No. 32 of 1944), or the magistrate at the head of a regional division established for the purposes of adjudicating civil disputes in terms of section 2 of the Magistrates' Courts Act, 1944, must, subject to subsection (2), designate in writing any magistrate [or], additional magistrate or magistrate of a regional division established for the purposes of adjudicating civil disputes, as the case may be, as a presiding officer of the Magistrate's Court designated by the Minister in terms of section 1 of this Act. - (b) A presiding officer must perform all the functions and duties and exercise the powers assigned to or conferred on him or her under this Act or 20 - (2) Only a magistrate [or], additional magistrate or magistrate of a regional division established for the purposes of adjudicating civil disputes, who has completed a training course- - (a) before the date of commencement of this section; or

+25 (b) [as contemplated] referred to in subsection (5), and whose name has been included on the list contemplated in subsection (4)(a), may be designated in terms of subsection (1).

+- (3) The heads of administrative regions or magistrates at the head of regional divisions established for the purposes of adjudicating civil 30 disputes, must- - (a) take all reasonable steps within available resources, to designate at least one presiding officer for each magistrate's court within his or her area of jurisdiction which has been designated by the Minister in terms of section 1; and

+(b) without delay, inform the [Director-General: Justice and Constitutional Development] Magistrates Commission of any magistrate [or], additional magistrate or magistrate of a regional division established for the purposes of adjudicating civil disputes, who has completed a training course [as contemplated in subsections (5) and (6)] referred to in subsection (5) or who has been designated in terms of subsection

+(1).(4) The [Director-General: Justice and Constitutional Development] Magistrates Commission must compile and keep a list of every magistrate or additional magistrate or magistrate of a regional division established for 45 the purposes of adjudicating civil disputes, who has-

+- (a) completed a training course [as contemplated in subsections (5) and (6)] referred to in subsection (5); or - (b) been designated as a presiding officer of a magistrate's court contemplated in subsection (1).

+(5) The [Chief Justice must, in consultation with the Judicial Service Commission and the Magistrates Commission, develop the content of training courses] South African Judicial Education Institute established in terms of section 3 of the South African Judicial Education Institute Act, 2008 (Act No. 14 of 2008), must develop and implement training courses for presiding officers with the view to building a dedicated and experienced pool of trained and specialised presiding officers for purposes of presiding in court proceedings as contemplated in this Act.
-(7) The Minister must table a report in Parliament, as prescribed relating to the content and implementation of the training course referred to in subsections (5) and (6).]

-(8) The provisions of section 12(6), (7) and (8) of the Magistrates Courts Act, 1944 (Act No. 32 of 1944), are applicable with the necessary changes required by the context.".
+- [(6) The Chief Justice must, in consultation with the Judicial Service Commission, the Magistrates Commission and the Minister, implement the training courses contemplated in subsection (5). - (7) The Minister must table a report in Parliament, as prescribed, relating to the content and implementation of the training courses referred to in subsections (5) and (6).] - (8) The provisions of section 12(6), (7) and (8) of the Magistrates' Courts Act, 1944 (Act No. 32 of 1944), are applicable with the necessary changes required by the context.".

-Amendment of section 16 of Act 4 of 2000, as substituted by section 1 of Act 52 of 2002 and amended by section 28 of Act 55 of 2003
+Amendment of section 16 of Act 4 of 2000, as substituted by section 1 of Act 52 of 10 2002 and amended by section 28 of Act 55 of 2003